Mother Focker, this could only happen to me.

 I’ve loads to tell you.
 I have a few more posts about Scotland I need to get out of my system, a couple on San Diego, and at least a half dozen on New Orleans (which might be one of my new favorite cities).
 Right now the trips are racking up faster than I can blog about them – and I’m well aware I shouldn’t complain.
 Blah, blah, blah, boo-hoo for me because my life is awesome.

-But keep one thing in mind: I am a neurotic spazz.
+But keep one thing in mind: I am a neurotic mess.
 Several weeks ago, I had the sort of exchange with one of Rand’s colleagues that make you want to crawl into a cave, and never, ever come back.
 It was entirely unintentional, but without meaning to, I inadvertantly might have said that I presumed the guy didn’t wear the same size underwear as Rand, because he was clearly bigger than him.

 I could explain more about the circumstances and the context, but really, I doubt it would make things better.
 I’m basing this on the fact that when I tried explaining myself in the moment, after having seen Rand et al’s faces, things only got worse.